steventan0110/steventan0110.github.io/_pages/about.md

 My research interest lies at **machine learning** and **natural language processing**.
 In particular, I am interested in efficient and scalable representation learning methods for cross-modal applications.

+If you have anything to share with me, please feel free to contact me through my email: wtan12 at jhu.edu